davewsmith/toydeploy/NOTES.md

 Wrote the question up and posted to serverfault.com

-And... answered fairly quickly.
+And... got an answer fairly quickly.
 I needed to store the result in a var, then using `debug:` to display it.
-Odd that the Ansible provisioner in Vagrant behaves different, but whatever.
+Odd that the Ansible provisioner in Vagrant behaves differently, but whatever.

+Next up, launch a micro instance on EC2.